HAT (History Admissions Test)

 • precision and clarity of writing.

 All applicants taking this test will be invited to practise taking a sample paper online in advance of test day.
-Please note that as the content and structure of this test has not changed, all existing online resources and past papers are still valuable preparation and we strongly recommend you explore these.
+We also strongly recommend that you explore all the past papers and resources available under the Test preparation and practice materials tab.
+As the content and structure of this test has not changed, all existing online resources and past papers are still valuable preparation.

 How do I register?